JackAlbrecht/Blackjack/README.md

 # Blackjack
-Blackjack is a program to demonstrate a Stacks and Queues.
+Blackjack is a program to demonstrate Stacks and Queues.
 This allows us to deal, shuffle, count, and get a value for each card in the customary fashion of blackjack.

 This program uses 3 classes:
 - BlackjackGame: This is where the game operations are performed including the dealing, hitting/standing, and winning/losing.